Sperm Morphology

 Globozoospermia

 There is a rare type of teratospermia called globozoospermia, in which sperm have small round heads that lack an acrosome cap (which is needed for the sperm to penetrate an egg).
 A good fertility-specific lab will usually indicate on the semen analysis report if all of the sperm are lacking an acrosome cap.
-If all of the sperm are affected, then this is called Total Globozoospermia Syndrome.
+If 100% of the sperm are affected, then this is called Total Globozoospermia Syndrome.
 The cause of this syndrome is not known but there are felt to be genetic factors involved in some men.
 Pregnancy rates in patients with globozoospermia are usually quite low, even with the use of IVF/ICSI.
 Specialized IVF laboratory techniques, such as assisted oocyte activation (AOA), have been found to potentially improve fertilization rates in some of these cases.

 Microcephalic Sperm